-It starts by collecting news articles from over 100.000 news sources published globally in different languages.
-Collected articles are first annotated by identifying in them mentions of people, locations, organizations as well as relevant topics.
+It starts by collecting news articles from over 30.000 news sources published globally in different languages.
+Collected articles are first annotated by identifying mentions of people, locations, organizations as well as relevant topics in them.
 An online clustering approach is then used to identify groups of news articles that are discussing the same event.
 An event for us is simply something that is being reported in several news articles.
 When an event is identified, we try to identify from its articles where it happened, when, who was involved, what it is about, etc. All the information about the event is then stored and can be accessed through the web interface.
 Here is how the home page looks like.

 Btw, did we mention that all this is done automatically?

 Event Registry can be used for different purposes, depending on who you are and what you are looking for.
 If you’re a news publisher you might want to detect new events as soon as they happen.
 In this case, you could open a map of all new/updated events or choose a specific feed of events related only to a particular topic (for example, events related to Barack Obama).

 If you are a researcher or simply curious about the past events you can open the search page and use the extensive set of search options to identify events relevant to you.
 You can find events about a particular topic (such as Ebola, Apple, or refugees), events that happened in particular city or country (e.g. London), events that have been reported by a particular news publisher (e.g. The Guardian), events based on date (example) and many more.
 When you find your events you can visualize them in numerous ways – some examples include the tag cloud, timeline, source locations, and categories.
 An example of such a visualization is below.